FAQs: High Risk for Breast Cancer

 This term refers to those who carry a genetic marker or have family history of breast cancer that can increase the possibility of developing a type of breast cancer.

-If you are considered at risk of developing breast cancer, you can take charge of your health by talking to your doctor and following the recommendations for receiving regular mammograms and other examinations.
+If you are considered at risk of developing breast cancer, you can take charge of your health.
+At IU Health, our oncology specialists will help you understand your risk for breast cancer.
+Then, we’ll help you develop a personalized plan for prevention.
+Always talk to your doctor and follow the recommendations for receiving regular mammograms and other examinations.

 It's important to empower yourself with knowledge of your own risk factors for breast cancer.